East Africa rugby union team: Wales 1964

 In 1964, the Welsh national team undertook their first overseas tour, a five-match tour of Africa.
-They left London on Sunday May 10 flying to Nairobi, arriving on Monday morning.
-They played their first ever match outside Europe (and thus their first match in the Southern Hemisphere) against East Africa on Tuesday May 12, winning 26–8, before flying to Cape Town on Wednesday.
+They left London on Sunday 10 May flying to Nairobi, arriving on Monday morning.
+They played their first ever match outside Europe (and thus their first match in the Southern Hemisphere) against East Africa on Tuesday 12 May, winning 26–8, before flying to Cape Town on Wednesday.

-Welsh captain Clive Rowlands dictated the patterns of play and orchestrated many of the fine Welsh moves.
-The Welsh tries were great efforts, especially Dewi Bebb's who snatched a chance from a lineout three yards from the line and dived over before the opposition could lay a finger on him.
-The East African team fought valiantly and often caused the visitors defence problems with strong surging runs; their star player was Eric Weaver a Welshman serving in Nairobi with the RAF, he had previously played professional football with Swindon town.
+Welsh captain Clive Rowlands dictated the patterns of play and orchestrated many of the Welsh moves.
+Dewi Bebb snatched his try at a chance from a lineout three yards from the line and dived over before the opposition could lay a finger on him.
+The East African team fought valiantly and often caused the visitors defence problems with strong surging runs; their star player was Eric Weaver a Welshman serving in Nairobi with the RAF, he had previously played professional football with Swindon Town.
 The Welsh fly-half in this match (Marsden Young) had not been – and was not subsequently – capped by Wales.
 As this match was not regarded as a full test by the Welsh Rugby Union, so this player does not appear on the List of Wales national rugby union players.

 The remaining four matches of the tour were in South Africa, who were celebrating the 75th anniversary of the South African Rugby Board.
-The first of these was played on May 19 against Boland at Wellington which they won 17–6.
-The test-match against South Africa, played at King's Park, Durban on May 23, was lost 3–24.
-The final two games were played on May 27 and May 30 against Northern Transvaal at Pretoria (lost 9–22) and the Orange Free State at Bloemfontein (won 14–6).
+The first of these was played on 19 May against Boland at Wellington which they won 17–6.
+The test-match against South Africa, played at King's Park, Durban on 23 May, was lost 3–24.
+The final two games were played on 27 May and 30 May against Northern Transvaal at Pretoria (lost 9–22) and the Orange Free State at Bloemfontein (won 14–6).

 It was the lack of success experienced by the team on this tour that is credited with sparking the Welsh Rugby Union into action, appointing their first national coach and reaping the rewards with their fabled teams of the 1970s.